 Why Movement Matters

 Static pressure alone won’t release deep adhesions.
 The movement component is what makes ART so effective.
-As you actively move the muscle or joint, the practitioner maintains contact and tension, essentially “ironing out” the scar tissue as the muscle lengthens and contracts.
+As you actively move the muscle or joint, I maintain contact and tension – essentially ironing out the scar tissue as the muscle lengthens and contracts.

 Conditions ART Treats

-In my experience treating athletes and active patients throughout Indian Trail and the greater Charlotte area, ART has proven effective for a wide range of conditions.
+In my experience treating athletes and active patients throughout Indian Trail and the greater Charlotte area, ART produces strong results across a wide range of conditions.

 Overuse and Repetitive Strain Injuries